uinb/fusotao-docs/docs/FAQs.md

 # Fusotao FAQs

-## Technology

-##### 1.What is Fusotao Protocol?
+### What is Fusotao Protocol?

-Fusotao Protocol is a verification protocol for order-book based matching systems, using the paradigm of “execute off-chain, verify on-chain”.
-Founders can build their own DEXs backed by Fusotao.
-Communities can earn rewards by trading on the DEXs or directly staking tokens for the DEXs backed by Fusotao Protocol to earn transaction fees from them.
-The FXDX to be launched, will be the first order-book based DEX backed by Fusotao Protocol, as well as the first DEX in the whole NEAR ecosystem.
+Fusotao Protocol is a decentralized infrastructure powered by Substrate for orderbook based matching systems, using the paradigm of “execute off-chain, verify on-chain”.
+Anyone can build their own DEXs upon Fusotao by simply integrating with the open-source matching engine and proving client #[Galois](https://github.com/uinb/galois) without permissions.

-##### 2.Why do we build Fusotao Protocol?
+### Why do we build Fusotao Protocol?

 All the cryptocurrency holders need to trade their assets on some platforms.
 The Fusotao team realized that trading on CEXs due to hack cases and DEXs due to high transaction fees and low efficiency and user-friendliness is risky.
 Trading and investing in crypto carries risk regardless of which type of exchange one uses.
 Centralized exchanges (CEX) present risks such as hacks and foregoing asset custody, while decentralized exchanges (DEX) present the challenge of high transaction fees and low efficiency.
 Fusotao intends to disrupt this by providing a user-friendly order-book based DEX with zero-cost gas, low latency, and high security.

-##### 3.What are the components or technical specs of the project?
+### What are the components or technical specs of the project?
 What will the final deliverables look like?

 Fusotao Protocol is composed of two core components: A blockchain acts as the verifier and an off-chain matching system acts as the prover.
-Currently, we have built the blockchain based on the substrate as a standalone blockchain, by cooperating with the Octopus Network we can bridge to NEAR and other substrate-based application chains.
+Currently, we have built the blockchain based on the substrate as a standalone blockchain. by cooperating with the Octopus Network we can bridge to NEAR and other substrate-based application chains.
 By trading on a Fusotao integrated trading platform, users do not need to transfer coins to the platform, instead, they just need to authorize coins.
 After the authorization is completed, only the state is changed from “free” to “reserved” state, and coins are still kept in your wallet.
 The“reserved” status of coins will not change until the off-chain prover outputs proofs.
 The off-chain prover is a standard matching engine just like other CEX matching systems with an extra proving engine.
 The matcher will update the states within it immediately but the assets won't be changed until the proofs are verified.

-##### 4.Which components of the project will be open source?
+### Which components of the project will be open source?

 All of our components are fully open-source.
 The matching system is offered to founders who would like to build a reliable DEX.

 To have a better understanding, please review our Technical Greenbook: [Fusotao Technical Greenbook](https://www.fusotao.org/fusotao-greenbook.pdf).

-##### 5.Competitiveness and advantages
+### Competitiveness and advantages

 We know that many public blockchain ecosystems have their own order-book DEXs.
 If we are building a DEX, there will be many competitors in any blockchain.
 However, we are a decentralized infrastructure that can provide support for order book DEXs.
 Any founder can develop his own order book DEX based on our matching and verification protocol.
 We don't find any team doing similar things with us at present.